Skip to main content

 “See you around.”

 Pratap reached the hotel lobby at 7.46 PM.
 He checked the time on his phone as he stepped out of the elevator in a pair of jeans and a white shirt, adjusting his rimless glasses on his well-groomed face when he could spot her across the busy lobby.
 Someone was as eager for dinner as he was.
-She glanced over her shoulders and spotted him as she waved with a smile.
+She glanced over her shoulder and spotted him as she waved with a smile.

-“I was hungry so I took my chances by coming early.”
+“I was hungry, so I took my chances by coming early.”
 Ajabdeh smiled sheepishly.
-The glasses on her nose were back and they were black Catseye framed matching the polka-dotted black and white dress she was wearing with a pair of white sneakers.
+The glasses on her nose were back, and they were black Catseye-framed, matching the polka-dotted black and white dress she was wearing with a pair of white sneakers.
 She held the yellow satchel swung across her shoulder and nodded as he approached her.
 “Let’s go.”

-While managing to cut his well-made steak Pratap suddenly looked up at her staring at him, while playing with the french fries she had on the edge of her fork.
+While managing to cut his well-made steak, Pratap suddenly looked up at her, staring at him, while playing with the French fries she had on the edge of her fork.

 “What?”
 He asked.